Day 3: "Flight & Freedom" / उड़ान और मुक्ति

 Story: The Hala (plough) turns the soil, breaking up what is hard and compact, preparing the earth to receive new seeds.
 After the energy and excitement of arm balances and backbends, Halasana inverts us and brings us back to the earth.
 The farmer does not just scatter seeds on hard ground -- first, the soil must be prepared, turned over, softened, made receptive.
 This pose prepares the fertile ground of the spine and the nervous system for the deep rest and integration that will come in Shavasana.
 It is a turning inward -- the gaze moves from the sky to the self.

-Teacher's Note: NEVER force the toes to the floor.
-If a student's toes do not reach, they should keep the hands on the back and the legs wherever they naturally stop.
-Warn students clearly and firmly not to turn their head in this pose.
-Walk the room and check alignment -- ensure weight is on the shoulders, not on the neck.
+Teacher's Note: Never force the toes to the floor.
+Warn students firmly not to turn the head.
+Ensure weight is on the shoulders, not the neck.

 ---